-Patients with obsessive-compulsive disorder (OCD) may be unable to work because of their disease and its related complications.
-Patients who find themselves unable to work because of their obsessive-compulsive disorder may qualify for long-term disability (LTD) benefits.
-The insurance company will review their claim to see if they qualify for disability for OCD under the conditions of that plan.
-Patients may also qualify for benefits under the Social Security Disability Insurance (SSDI) program.
-The Social Security Administration will review your claim to see if you qualify for benefits under SSA rules.
+Patients with obsessive-compulsive disorder (OCD) may be unable to work because of their condition and its related complications.
+Those who find themselves unable to work due to their OCD may qualify for long-term disability (LTD) benefits.
+The insurance company will review their claim to determine if they qualify for disability benefits for OCD under the terms of their plan.

 What is Obsessive-Compulsive Disorder (OCD)?

 OCD is a mental condition characterized by obsessions and compulsions.
-Those that suffer from OCD may have obsessions, compulsions, or both.
+Individuals who suffer from OCD may experience obsessions, compulsions, or both.
 Obsessions are reoccurring thoughts or urges that cause distress.
-Common obsessions include fear of germs, straightening or organizing things, and thoughts of harm to self or others.
-The person may develop compulsive behaviors in order to find some relief from the obsessions.
-Compulsive behavior can be obvious or more subtle, but all compulsive behavior can inhibit a person’s quality of life.
-Compulsions include repetitive hand washing or cleaning, organizing things in a precise fashion, repetitive counting, or touching objects in a particular order.
+Common obsessions include fear of germs, the need for straightening or organizing things, and thoughts of harm to oneself or others.

-While many people claim to “be OCD,” obsessive-compulsive disorder is more than a simple love of cleanliness or order.
-People with OCD frequently spend at least an hour a day on their behaviors, finding little relief in the very compulsion that is meant to soothe their fears.
+While many people claim to “have OCD,” the condition is more than a simple love for cleanliness or order.
+Individuals with OCD often spend at least an hour a day on their behaviors, finding little relief from the very compulsions intended to alleviate their distress.

 Diagnosing Obsessive-Compulsive Disorder

-A general practitioner may be able to diagnose someone with OCD, but most are referred to mental health specialists.
-There are no definitive diagnostic tests, such as MRIs or blood work, so the patient must rely on the doctor’s clinical assessment.
-Common screening tests include the Yale-Brown Obsessive Compulsive Scale and Florida Obsessive-Compulsive Inventory.
+A general practitioner may diagnose someone with OCD, but most patients are referred to mental health specialists.
+There are no definitive diagnostic tests, such as MRIs or blood tests, so diagnosis is based on the doctor’s clinical assessment.
+Common screening tests include the Yale-Brown Obsessive-Compulsive Scale and the Florida Obsessive-Compulsive Inventory.
 Researchers have found a link between previous trauma and OCD, but there is no definitive cause.
-Some patients have noticeable differences in brain structure, but there is not yet a way to diagnose patients through brain scans.
+Some patients display noticeable differences in brain structure, but as of now, there is no way to diagnose the condition through brain scans alone.

 Treating Obsessive-Compulsive Disorder